dime-worldbank/iesurveykit/iesurveychecks/2-set-up-hfc-dashboard.md

 2. Enumerator Productivity tab (time):
 3. A few data points (1 per module mapped out - especially focusing on questions that lead the survey to be longer as enumerators may be inclined to answer a certain way to shorten survey)

-These outputs can be complemented with some analysis in statistical softwares (such as R) to deep dive into the data and provide more insights on the data quality.
+These outputs can be complemented with some analysis in statistical software (such as R) to deep dive into the data and provide more insights on the data quality.
 More details on the complementary analysis can be found [here](https://github.com/dime-worldbank/iesurveykit/blob/initial-update/iesurveychecks/3-complementary-analysis-r.md).

-### How to create the dashboard
+## How to create the dashboard
 1. Export form submissions to a Google Sheet to create a real-time HFC dashboard.
   1. Readying the Google Sheet: Create a Google Sheet that is the exact same as the preloaded data but without any identifiable information.
   2. Publishing form submissions to the Google Sheet: